zilaeric/asyrp-extension/blogpost.md

 While the reproduction results show that the general method works well, we set out to investigate further improvements by running an ablation study.
 As previously mentioned in the [fourth](#architecture) section adjustments to the model architecture could provide further gains in performance in terms of the clip similairty, flexibility and transferability.
 In this section, we conduct several ablations in order to gain a deeper understanding of the asyrp method, aiming to identify its limitations and explore potential improvements.

 ### Model architecture
 As described in the [model architecture](#architecture) section and shown in Figure 4 the Asyrp method can be broken down into multiple submodules: the two encoder modules, a temporal embedding module and an activation function module.
 In this section we will look more closely at these modules and propose several adjustments, which we compare to the original implementation.
-The best modules are picked based on the lowest CLIP directional loss, which is inversely related to the Directional CLIP Similarity.
+The best modules are picked based on the lowest CLIP directional loss, which is inversely related to the Directional CLIP Similarity as explained in the [evaluation](#evalution) section.

 #### Encoder architecture
 As discussed in the architecture section the 1x1 convolutional layers can be replaced by transformer-based blocks.
 However, "transformer" is a broad term and here we show the ablations we did to get to the final architecture.
 Firstly, it is important to consider the numbers of epochs.
 The original architecture was only trained for one epoch, however this might not be suitable for transformer-based blocks as they typically take longer to train.
 We present all our results for one to four epochs since this hyperparameter holds significant importance in our study.